daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
 A residential & commercial painter turned self taught full stack engineer!
 ### Attending an immersive software development bootcamp to become an overall better developer.
-#### Hosting study sessions & assignment help/debugging via Zoom with my cohort mates immediately following our bootcamp lectures.
-These sessions also occur on the weekends, with the goal to continously show up for ourselves.
+#### I host study sessions & debugging via Zoom with my cohort mates following our bootcamp lectures.
+On the weekends as well, with the goal to continously show up for ourselves and work with anyone who is willing to join.
 Dedicating over 80-90 hours per week towards everything software development.

 #### Here are a collection of projects that I've developed throughout my software development journey!